Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I

-Equation \eqref{Galrule} holds in any MFC, though the permutation $\la\mapsto\la^\sigma$ is no longer geometric.
-To see the value of Lemma 3.8, let $B$ be any $\bbQ$-matrix satisfying \eqref{modinv}.
+Equation \eqref{Galrule} holds in any MFC, though the geometric interpretation of Lemma 3.9(a) is lost.
+To see the value of \eqref{Galrule}, let $B$ be any $\bbQ$-matrix satisfying \eqref{modinv}.
 Choose any automorphism $\sigma$ of the field generated over $\bbQ$ by the entries of $S,S^e$.
 Applying $\sigma$ to the $(M,\la)$-entry of $\overline{S^e}BS=B$ gives

 since the field is cyclotomic, and hence